Gibbons-Hawking Entropy and BMN Strings: Entropy of our universe

+In the far future, all matter will move beyond the CEH and the entropy inside the CEH will decrease.
+Meanwhile, as we mentioned, the Gibbons-Hawking entropy will slightly increase, more than compensating for the loss, so that the total entropy always increases, consistent with the second law of thermodynamics.
+From this perspective, the total entropy of localized objects inside the current CEH must be smaller than the far-future Gibbons-Hawking entropy minus the current one, although the volume scales like the cube of the radius.
+It should be emphasized that the far-future empty de Sitter gives the maximal entropy.
+Localized excitations are entropy-deficit states and should not be naively added to the Gibbons-Hawking entropy of the empty de Sitter, but rather to that of the actual geometry containing the excitations.
+This is sometimes called the generalized entropy which obeys the second law of thermodynamics.

-We see that the total entropy of various components is negligible compared to the Gibbons-Hawking entropy of about $10^{122}$.
-So for our purpose, the Gibbons-Hawking entropy is a very good approximation for the entropy of our universe.
+We have provided an explicit discussion that for our universe, the total entropy of various components is indeed negligible compared to the Gibbons-Hawking entropy of about $10^{122}$.
+Due to the cosmological coincidence, the matter energy density is $\rho_m \sim \frac{3H_0^2}{8\pi G}$, so the total mass inside our current CEH is $M= \frac{4\pi}{3} \rho_m d_e^3 \sim \frac{1}{2G H_0}\sim 10^{60} m_P$, where $m_P$ is the Planck mass.
+If all matter inside the CEH were turned into a single Schwarzschild black hole of the same mass, it would have an entropy comparable to the Gibbons-Hawking entropy.
+Since a black hole is a maximal entropy object, this is another argument why the actual localized objects inside our CEH should have a much smaller and negligible entropy.
+In any case, for our purpose, the Gibbons-Hawking entropy is a very good approximation for the entropy of our universe.